saram88/Horses/README.md

 In this quiz, you as a user can gain a broader knowledge of horses, and things associated with horses.
 It makes you think, and maybe it challenges you a bit even if you are knowledgeable in the field of horses.
 It's not an ordinary quiz, it's a quiz that will make even the smartest horse head think!

+I have built my page by putting the HTML code which then matches the structure of my javascript document.
+I have then been able to fill in the values ​​from the javascript directly to the html page.
+I have also built the page so that the questions are dynamic.

 ### Existing Features